-The 2019 activities at AOC C-00-041 took place on both USFS property and LAC property (Figures 4.0-1 and 4.0-2).
+The 2023 activities at AOC C-00-041 took place on both USFS property and LAC property (Figures 4.0-1 through 4.0-3).
 The site was accessed through LAC property, and all work was subject to approval by the applicable property owner(s) through access agreements or the functional equivalent.